 We welcome women from all segments of the retirement industry and at all career stages.
-By affiliating yourself with the Portland OR Regional Chapter of WiPN, you will be able forge new connections at the local level and participate in professional development and networking opportunities throughout the year.
+By affiliating yourself with the Oregon Regional Chapter of WiPN, you will be able forge new connections at the local level and participate in professional development and networking opportunities throughout the year.

 October 5, 2019 – Portland, OR Chapter: Alchemy of Flourishing with Lynette Xanders at Heaven and Earth Retreats

 Enjoy!
 Watch “Welcome Friends” – a short video recap of our first WiPN Portland OR annual chapter retreat

 How happy am I?
 How do I want things to be different?
 On an early October Saturday, Portland chapter members of Women in Pensions Network, were pondering these – perhaps uncomfortable – questions as we were driving out to foggy Banks, OR for our group’s 1st annual retreat, The Alchemy of Flourishing.
 As we settled into the amazing location – Heaven and Earth Retreats – we knew we would certainly be a little happier, if not a bit changed, by the end of the day.
 Lead by Lynette Xanders, CEO of Wild Alchemy, a brand strategy studio whose powerful client list includes brands such as Nike, adidas and Virgin, we were exposed to several “philosophy modules” as Lynette shared her wisdom, speaking from experience.
 Exercises she’s developed to help people move from “I’m struggling” to “I’m flourishing!”, encouraged us to learn about ourselves, and from one another, as we worked through a variety of activities, which resonated with each of us differently, based on our personal situations, which Lynette mindfully took into account.

 Here’s an example of one activity, which had a transformative effect on our attendee’s life in the realm of priorities and goal setting: